Louis Henri Nicot

-Louis Henri Nicot (12 February 1878 – 12 July 1944) was a French sculptor.
+Louis Henri Nicot (/fr/; 12 February 1878 – 12 July 1944) was a French sculptor.

 Biography

 Louis-Henri Nicot was born in Rennes on 12 February 1878.
 His father was a builder.
 He attended the Rennes École des Murs and in 1886 was enrolled at the Lycée de Rennes, He then joined the École des Beaux-Arts in Rennes and was there for three years.
 His schooling was interrupted in 1899 when he was called up for military service and joined the 41st Infantry regiment as a "soldat de 2e classe".
 However being stationed at the Rennes' St Georges barracks meant that he could continue to call in at the École des Beaux-Arts.
 In November 1902 his term of service over, he was put on the reserve list.
 He left the army with the rank of sergeant.
 He now applied to join the Ếcole nationale des Beaux-arts in Paris.
 His time at the Rennes art school had been a great success and he had studied alongside such Breton sculptors as Pierre Lenoir, Éloi Emile Robert, Émile Jean Armel Beaufils, Emmanuel Guérin, Francis Renaud (sculptor), Albert Bourget and Jean Boucher (artist).

 He set off for Paris in April 1899 but was not immediately accepted by the Ếcole nationale des Beaux-Arts and received only "temporary" status in November 1900, November 1901 and May 1902.
 Once a permanent student at the school, he tried unsuccessfully for the "Prix de Rome" in 1906 and 1908 but did get third prize in the school's "trois-arts" competition and received several other medals and prizes.
 The Ếcole Nationale des Beaux-Arts in Paris hold ex-pupils works in their archives and the collection includes a 1906 Nicot design which was his entry for the "Figure dessinée d'après l'antique" competition (Bridan prize) held each year by the school.
 His work "Fauna Borghèse" won the second prize.